Crazy goat lady meets obsessive, tomato planting gardener

 I was born a homesteader.
 Spent my childhood and teenage years as a city girl.
 And returned to my roots at 21, when my husband and I bought our first house.

 At one point we had 17 cats, all collected and fixed from around the neighborhood.
-Even our neighbor’s cat adopted us and had 5 kittens in my closet.
+Our neighbor’s cat even adopted us and had 5 kittens in my closet.

 I am super frugal and thrifty.
 Seriously.
 I only buy jeans at Goodwill because I can’t stomach paying more than $5 for a pair of pants.